Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Man with dog on hiking trip

-Think there’s no reason to be afraid for your dog in the deep wilderness?
+Think there’s no reason to be afraid for your dog when in the woods?
 Think again.
-Sometimes wolf and dog encounters end in a fun playing session, but more often when a wolf and dog meet on the wolf’s territory, the dog is seen as a threat.
-Wolves have been known to attack and kill their other wolves in a territorial spat, so there’s no reason to wonder if a wolf could do the same to your dog, too.
+Wolf and dog encounters often end negatively, especially when the wolf sees a dog as a threat to their territory.
+Wolves have been known to attack and kill their other wolves in a territorial spat, so it’s likely that they could do the same to your dog, too.

 dogster face divider